pgrill/guidelines/django/README.rst

     {% block lowercase_with_underscores %}
     {% endbblock lowercase_with_underscore %}

--  If the block/endblock is inline you should avoid the name on the endblock.
+-  Avoid block names on inline block tags.

--  In endblocks, add the name of the block they close.
+-  Multiline blocks should have the block name in start and end tags.

 .. code:: html